gisma-courses/LV-uav-workflow/morea/spatial_analysis/ex-spat-analysis-1.md

 ###  Step-6 Classification
 Type `class` in the search field of the Processing Toolbox and open `VectorClassifier`
-*  In the  field  `Vector Data` select *manually** the correct vector file clicking **...** and browse directly to the file containing the training area polygons containing segments and features for the whole image **lahn-gi-spann-segments-meanshift-zonal.shp**.
+*  In the  field  `Vector Data` select *manually** the correct vector file clicking **...** and browse directly to the file containing the training area polygons containing segments and features for the whole image **lahn-gi-spann-segments-meanshift-zonal.shp**
 * The name of the upper `input model` file is **lahn-gi-spann-obia.model**
 * Output field containing the class is `CLASS_ID`
 * Copy and paste into the field `Field names to be calculated` same attributes as above: `"mean_0 stdev_0 mean_1 stdev_1 mean_3 stdev_3 mean_2 stdev_2"`
 * Name the `output vector` data **lahn-gi-spann-classified_obia.shp**.
-* Push `Run`.
+* Push `Run`

-Finally load the output vector file into QGIS and apply the same QGIS style used for the training data. `Layer->Layer properties->Symbology->Style->Load style...`.
+* Finally load the output vector file into QGIS and apply the same QGIS style used for the training data. `Layer->Layer properties->Symbology->Style->Load style...`.

 <br>
 {% include small-img-two.html url1="obia6-class.png" url2="classification.png" %}